tadaspetra/agora/call_summary/GUIDE.md

 2. Agora Speech-to-Text Server (Can use [this example server](https://github.com/tadaspetra/agora-server))
 3. Gemini API Key

-Our starting point is going to be a simple video call app built with Agora.
-If you are not familiar with Agora, we have built a full course covering all the fundamentals.
+Our starting point will be a simple video call app built with Agora.
+If you need to become more familiar with Agora, we have built an entire course covering all the fundamentals.

 [Here is the starter code](https://github.com/tadaspetra/agora/tree/main/call_summary/starter-app) if you want to follow along.

 The starter code has a landing screen with only one button that invites you to join a call.
 This call happens on a single channel called `test` (it's a demo, okay).
-Within the call screen, you have the remote users video, your local video, and an end call button.
-Using the event handlers we add and remove the users into the view.
+You have the remote users' video, your local video, and an end-call button within the call screen.
+Using the event handlers, we add and remove the users from the view.

-If any part of the previous paragraph didn't make sense, please take a look at the course or the [quickstart on the Agora documentation](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=flutter).
+If any part of the previous paragraph didn't make sense, please take a look at the [Flutter quickstart within the Agora documentation](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=flutter).

 ## Speech to Text
-Agora has a product called Real Time Transcription that you can connect to in order to start transcribing the call of a specific channel.
+Agora has a product called Real Time Transcription that you can connect to to start transcribing the call of a specific channel.

-Real Time Transcription is a RESTful API which connects to your call, and starts transcribing the audio that is being spoken.
-This transcription is written to a cloud provider, and can be accessed live within the call.
+Real-time Transcription is a RESTful API that connects to your call and starts transcribing the audio being spoken.
+This transcription is written to a cloud provider and can be accessed live within the call.

 ### Backend
-![diagram of how the video call transcription works](images/backend-with-ai.png) The implementation of Real Time Transcription should be hosted on your own business server.
+![diagram of how the video call transcription works](images/backend-with-ai.png) Real-Time Transcription needs to be implemented on your business server.
 The API call requires your Agora App ID, and sending it from your app over the network is not secure.

-We will be using [this server as our backend](https://github.com/tadaspetra/agora-server).
-There are two endpoints that we will use from this server.
+We will use [this server as our backend](https://github.com/tadaspetra/agora-server).
+This server will provide two endpoints.

 #### Start Real Time Transcription
 ```
 /start-transcribing/<--Channel Name-->
 ```

-A successful response should contain the Task Id and the Builder Token which need to be saved and used to stop the transcription.
+A successful response will contain the Task ID and the Builder Token, which you must save since you will need to use it to stop the transcription.

 ```
 {taskId: <--Task ID Value-->, builderToken: <--Builder Token Value-->}